ocaml/flexdll/README.md

 Note that the plugin uses the `api` symbol from the main application (it would be cleaner to introduce it with an `extern` declaration).
-You can compile and link this plugin (into a DLL) with the followind
+You can compile and link this plugin (into a DLL) with the following
 commands:

 ```sh